 What is a Non-Disclosure Agreement (NDA)?

 A Non-Disclosure Agreement (NDA) is a legally binding contract establishing a confidential relationship.
-The parties signing the agreement agree that sensitive information they may obtain will not be made available to any others.
 In India, NDAs are governed by the Indian Contract Act, 1872.
+This template is specifically optimized for Indian startups pitching to investors or hiring vendors.

 Key Clauses to Watch Out For